-In a small saucepan, bring sugar, water, and orange zest to a boil over high heat.
+- In a small saucepan, bring sugar, water, and orange zest to a boil over high heat.
 Reduce to a simmer and cook until sugar completely dissolves, about 3 minutes.
-Let syrup cool in a bowl.
+Pour through a strainer to remove the orange zest and let cool in a bowl.

-In a blender, puree 2 cups of watermelon cubes until smooth.
+- In a blender, purée 2 cups of watermelon chunks until smooth.

-In a pitcher, combine watermelon puree, syrup, and lime juice.
+- Combine the watermelon purée, syrup, and lime juice in a 2 quart pitcher.
 Mix well.
-Add soda and stir very gently.
+Add soda and stir gently.
+Pour into glasses.

-Garnish with lime wedges, watermelon wedges, or mint sprigs.
+- Garnish with lime wedges, watermelon shapes, or mint sprigs.

 You could substitute any fruit for the watermelon in this recipe.